The Old Shoreham Toll Bridge - a link with the past

-What an achievement and what a day it was to walk across the Old Shoreham Toll Bridge on August 18th 2008 and see it once more in all its glory.
+What an achievement and what a day it was to walk across the Old Shoreham Toll Bridge on 18t August 2008 and see it once more in all its glory.

-It was then officially re-opened on 23rd October 2008 by the Duke of York.
+It was officially re-opened on 23rd October 2008 by the Duke of York.

-- See also: WSCC video of the Royal re-opening for Shoreham toll bridge on the YouTube website
+- WSCC video of the Royal re-opening for Shoreham toll bridge - on YouTube

 In no time at all walkers, some with their dogs, joggers, cyclists and brief case carrying men and women were to be seen using the bridge in ever increasing numbers.